jbcoe/value_types/DRAFT.md

   `allocator_traits<allocator_type>::destroy` and then the storage is deallocated.

-  If the allocator needs updating, the allocator in `this` is replaced with a copy of the allocator in `other`.
+  If the allocator needs updating, the allocator in `*this` is replaced with a copy of the allocator in `other`.

 3. _Returns_: A reference to `*this`.

-4. _Remarks_: If any exception is thrown, the results of the expression `this->valueless_after_move()` remains unchanged.
-If an exception is thrown during the call to the owned object's selected copy constructor, no effect.
+4. _Remarks_: If any exception is thrown, there are no effects on `*this`.

 ```c++
 constexpr polymorphic& operator=(polymorphic&& other) noexcept(